 Painted clay pots wider and taller than their tilehooves hung off the edges as well.
 Most had trees planted in them that grew out into the crevice to catch the florent’s light.
 Some of their roots grew over the lips of their pots and created cascading nets of life that reminded him of the hairy edges of the bropato sheet.

-Four great roads that wound their way around both the Shattered Tiles and the Cracked Tiles met in this city, and it showed on its people.
+Four great roads that wound their way around both the Shattered Tiles and the Cracked Tiles met in this city, and it showed on its folk.
 The clothing and behavior of a hundred cultures were on display in the passersby.
 Alast saw men, gravefolk, and tilefolk in equal numbers.
 He saw women carrying pots on their heads, even running through the crowds without putting a hand on their cargo.
 He saw a wagon full of gravefolk sitting on a pile of spare bones, swapping parts and haggling over the prices.

 “Could you buy a new body?” he asked Oddball as they passed it.